 Kate and her team care about the environment, so they were determined to find packaging that was eco-friendly.
-After researching compostable packaging, they found TIPA®, a developer and producer of fully compostable packaging.
+After researching compostable packaging for snacks, they found TIPA®, a developer and producer of fully compostable packaging.
 “When we found TIPA®, that was it.
 We couldn’t continue to use plastic when we knew there was a solution out there.“

 Santa Barbara, where Sun & Swell is based, is a leader in the movement, having banned plastic straws last year, encouraging the use of reusable bags and collecting food waste for composting, among other endeavors.
 “We see positive change taking place primarily in coastal states where people are more dialed into coastal preservation,” commented Marketing and Partnerships lead Cathryn Strini.

 The Sun & Swell journey epitomizes sustainable food success, showing just how possible it is to be the change you want to see in the world.